-HIAS can help students find apartments in several Cairo neighborhoods (including locations close to the institute), and can assist students in suggesting apartments suitable to their needs.
+Hedayet can help students find apartments in several Cairo neighborhoods (including locations close to the institute), and can assist students in suggesting apartments suitable to their needs.
 Students can also search for apartments in Degla, Maadi on Airbnb.

 Apartments with several bedrooms are generally available for reasonable prices.
 Such apartments are quite clean, spacious, with telephone and air condition and students can cut costs sharing living quarters in groups of two, three, or even four.

 Living expenses in Cairo are relatively low, compared to the US or Europe.
-A student who lives simply (not eating frequently at expensive restaurants) may spend as little as LE 600.
+A student who lives simply (not eating frequently at expensive restaurants) may spend as little as 150 USD per month.

 Travel outside Cairo and souvenir shopping will require more money.
-HIAS can advise you on inexpensive travel and shopping.
+Hedayet can advise you on inexpensive travel and shopping.